valeoai/blog/_projects/01_multi_sensor.md

 layout: project
 title: "Multi-sensor perception"
 permalink: /projects/multi-sensor
-description: Automated driving relies first on a diverse range of sensors, like Valeo’s <a href="https://www.valeo.com/en/360-vue/">fish-eye cameras</a>, <a href="https://www.valeo.com/en/valeo-scala/">LiDARs</a>, radars and ultrasonics.
-Exploiting at best the outputs of each of these sensors at any instant is fundamental to understand the complex environment of the vehicle.
-To this end, we explore various deep learning approaches where sensors are considered both in isolation and collectively.
+description: Automated driving relies first on a diverse range of sensors, like Valeo’s <a href="https://www.valeo.com/en/360-vue/">fish-eye cameras</a>, <a href="https://www.valeo.com/en/valeo-scala/">LiDARs</a>, radars and <a href="https://www.valeo.com/en/ultrasonic-parking-sensors/">ultrasonics</a>.
+Exploiting at best the outputs of each of these sensors at any instant is fundamental to understand the complex environment of the vehicle and gain robustness.
+To this end, we explore various machine learning approaches where sensors are considered either in isolation (as radar in <a href="https://arxiv.org/abs/2005.01456">Carrada</a> at ICPR’20) or collectively (as in <a href="https://valeoai.github.io/blog/publications/xmuda/">xMUDA</a> at CVPR’20).
 image: "images/projects/valeo_sensors.jpg"
 category: project
 url: ""